"No matter how good you get, you can always get better."

-Quick Summary:-While ReactJS is renowned for its ability to build lightning-fast and dynamic UIs, performance optimization becomes crucial as your application scales.
+While ReactJS is renowned for its ability to build lightning-fast and dynamic UIs, performance optimization becomes crucial as your application scales.
 To ensure a seamless user experience, here are some key ReactJS optimization techniques to consider.
+By implementing React app performance optimization techniques, you can create a faster and more responsive user experience.

 To optimize your React application and prevent unnecessary re-renders in child components when state updates in a parent component, you can follow a few strategies.
 React provides several mechanisms for optimizing re-renders, and here are some common approaches:

-By default, React re-renders a component when its props change.
-This behavior is an inherent part of how React works.
-However, this default behavior can pose a performance challenge.
+By default, React re-renders a component whenever its props change.
+This is normal behavior, but it can cause performance issues.

 const Greeting = memo(function Greeting({ name }) {